-Operational risk is the risk of losses occurring because of the inadequacy or failure of internal processes or as a result of events triggered by employee-related, system-induced or external factors.
+Operational risk is the risk of losses occurring because of the inadequacy or failure of internal processes or because of events triggered by employee-related, system-induced or external factors.
 Operational risks are an "invisible" part of our business activities, and the focus is therefore on risk avoidance and risk minimisation.